Ribbonlength of families of folded ribbon knots: 2-bridge knots on the planar lattice

-In 2014, Y.Huh, K.Hong, H. Kim, S. No and S. Oh \cite{HHKNO} used a particular embedding of a 2-bridge knot in the cubic lattice to find an upper bound on ropelength in terms of crossing number.
+In 2014, Y. Huh, K. Hong, H. Kim, S. No and S. Oh \cite{HHKNO} used a particular embedding of a 2-bridge knot in the cubic lattice to find an upper bound on ropelength in terms of crossing number.
 We will use their embedding to obtain a similar result for folded ribbonlength.
 Recall that the {\em cubic lattice} is $(\R\times \Z\times \Z) \cup (\Z\times \R\times \Z) \cup (\Z\times \Z\times \R)$, and the {\em planar lattice} is $(\R\times \Z) \cup (\Z\times \R)$.
 Suppose we have a knot embedded in the cubic lattice.
-We can project this knot onto the $xy$-plane to get a polygonal knot diagram in the planar lattice.
+In this context, an {\em edge} is a line segment of unit length joining two nearby lattice points in the cubic lattice.
+An edge parallel to the $x$-axis is called an {\em $x$-edge}, similarly for $y$-edges and $z$-edges.
+We can project the knot embedded in the cubic lattice onto the $xy$-plane to get a polygonal knot diagram in the planar lattice.
 The height in the $z$-axis direction gives the crossing information for the knot diagram.
 Given a polygonal knot diagram $K$ in the planar lattice, we obtain a corresponding folded ribbon knot $\kw$ of width $w=1$.
+(To see this, note that the distance between the lattice lines is 1 unit, so $\nicefrac{w}{2}=\nicefrac{1}{2}$.)
 We have all the ingredients in place to prove Theorem~\ref{thm:2-bridge}: Any 2-bridge knot type $K$ contains a folded ribbon knot $\kw$ such that $\Rib(\kw) \le 6\Cr(K)-2.$

 \begin{proof}[Proof of Theorem ~\ref{thm:2-bridge}] We follow \cite{HHKNO} closely and give an embedding of $K$ in the cubic lattice in two steps.